junovhs/DirAnalyze/README.md

 - **MIT licence** – fork it, remix it, just keep the header

 > **Security advisory** DirAnalyze is **not sandboxed**.
 You are editing your local file system directly.
 Run trusted code only.
-> **Status** Alpha: The core UI workflow is now functional for live local development.
-Backend is in planning.
+> **Status** Alpha: The core UI workflow is functional.
+The Rust backend is in progress.

 ---